-The preparation of the consolidated financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions.
+The preparation of the consolidated financial statements in accordance with the Budget Transparency and Accountability Act requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets, liabilities, and related disclosures.
-Key areas where management has made estimates and assumptions include those related to the determination of fair value of financial instruments, the useful life of tangible capital assets for amortization and the related amortization of deferred capital contributions.
+Key areas where management has made estimates and assumptions include those related to the determination of fair value of financial instruments, the useful life of tangible capital assets for amortization, the related amortization of deferred capital contributions and accrued payables.
 Where actual results differ from these estimates and assumptions, the impact will be recorded in future periods when the difference becomes known.